pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 From [http://www.linfo.org/shell.html](http://www.linfo.org/shell.html):

-*"A shell is a program that provides the traditional, text-only user interface for Linux and other Unix-like operating systems.
+> A shell is a program that provides the traditional, text-only user interface for Linux and other Unix-like operating systems.
 Its primary function is to read commands that are typed into a console [...] and then execute (i.e., run) them.
 The term shell derives its name from the fact that it is an outer layer of an operating system.
-A shell is an interface between the user and the internal parts of the OS (at the very core of which is the kernel)."*
+A shell is an interface between the user and the internal parts of the OS (at the very core of which is the kernel).

 ---